djrobson/ReverbWave/SimplifiedReverbOverview.md

 1. **SimpleReverb**: The core reverb processing application with interactive spectrum analyzer
 2. **ReverbGUI**: A text-based interface for adjusting reverb parameters
-3. **IntegrationDemo**: A demonstration of how the reverb engine can be integrated with other audio systems

 ## Features